 Examples of supporting documentation:

 - Exceptional Circumstance: many reasons fall under this category so make sure your documentation supports your reasoning.
 Please note that your documentation must prove that an unforeseen circumstance occurred after you signed your residence contract.
+If your circumstances are medically related, a letter from a medical professional which outlines your condition and why you must withdraw from residence must be submitted.

 Decisions are based on the documentation submitted that creates a compelling argument for an appeal.
 Ensure that all your documentation is correct, legible and clearly outlines your reason(s) for appealing.